 Teasing is another form of violence.
 We did not delve on this.
 He postponed this topic 'til next seminar.

-3) Teach your children effective coping skills.
+3) Teach your children effective coping skills. a) Give them roots and wings.

 b) It is the foundation of strength amidst diversities.